harshalpatil2012/DevUtils/REST-API/spring-boot-global-exception-handler-example/lib/Servlet-API-BenchMarking-Details.md

-# Servlet Performance Metrics Readme
+# Servlet Performance Metrics

-Welcome to the Servlet Performance Metrics Readme!
-This document provides valuable insights into the performance metrics of different Servlet API versions, including latency, average throughput, and the minimum requirements for Tomcat and JDK versions.
+Welcome to the Servlet Performance Metrics documentation!
+This readme provides insights into the performance metrics of different Servlet API versions, including latency, average throughput, and minimum requirements for Tomcat and JDK versions.

 ## Table of Contents

 - [Introduction](#introduction)
 - [Servlet Performance Metrics](#servlet-performance-metrics)
 - [Latency Improvement](#latency-improvement)